Boosted second moment method in random regular graphs: Augmented independent sets

-One could get a slightly higher density by also computing the probability of components with three vertices, or by considering further local improvements but they would only lead to marginal gains.
+One could achieve a slightly higher density by also computing the probability of components with three vertices (two of which could be added to the independent set), or by considering further local improvements, but these would only lead to marginal gains.